ferdinandvanwyk/oxford-thesis-template/README.md

 1. Fill your personal information in `metadata.tex`
 2. Package importing and related setting are in `main.tex`
-3. Layout settings can be found in `oxfordthesis.sty`
+3. Layout settings are in `oxfordthesis.sty`
 4. Change university logo in `oxfordthesis.sty` (search for `graphics/oxlogo`)
 5. Place useful macros in `macros.tex`